furkandakak/Evender/README.md

 -Filter event by city,category

-Click to the picture to see more detail or download app on the playstore :
+Click to the picture to see more detail or download the app on the Play Store :

 [![name](https://user-images.githubusercontent.com/38029055/202167079-596b2449-6ac1-4fd4-b93f-e795e3542ad3.png)](https://play.google.com/store/apps/details?id=com.furkandakak.together)